OUR DRUM SCHOOL

-Music has been an important part of my life from a very young age.
-I started piano lessons and music theory education when I was just 3 years old and have been constantly involved in music ever since.
-I also have experience playing other instruments such as the saxophone and guitar and have been playing the drums since 2011.
+Music has been an important part of Jack's life from a very young age.
+He started piano lessons and music theory education when he was just 3 years old and has been constantly involved in music ever since.
+Jack also has experience playing other instruments such as the saxophone and guitar, and has been playing the drums since 2011.

-Growing up, some of my biggest influences and role models in life were my music teachers; Jose Tabios, Lex Von L. Sumayo, and Gordon Jansen.
-They showed me first hand the incredible difference that a good teacher can have on your life, and were the inspiration for me to become a drum teacher.
+Growing up, some of Jack's biggest influences and role models in life were his music teachers; Jose Tabios, Lex Von L. Sumayo, and Gordon Jansen.
+They showed him first hand the incredible difference that a good teacher can have on your life, and were the inspiration for him to become a drum teacher.

-THANKS TO THEM I'VE MADE IT MY GOAL IN LIFE TO HAVE THE SAME POSITIVE IMPACT ON THE LIVES OF OTHERS, AS THEY HAD ON MINE; NOT ONLY AS A DRUM TEACHER, BUT ALSO AS A MENTOR AND ROLE MODEL.
+THANKS TO THEM JACK'S MADE IT HIS GOAL IN LIFE TO HAVE THE SAME POSITIVE IMPACT ON THE LIVES OF OTHERS, AS THEY HAD ON HIM; NOT ONLY AS A DRUM TEACHER, BUT ALSO AS A MENTOR AND ROLE MODEL.

 Jack has had a passion for drumming since he began playing at the age of 13.
 Taking lessons throughout high school, he pursued drumming after graduating and went on to study music at both UWA and the Western Australian Academy of Performing Arts (WAAPA).
 Since then, he has been honing his craft under the tuition of some of Australia’s leading drummers, most notably Ric Eastman and Daniel Susnjar from WA, and travelling interstate to study under Mark Charters and Gordon Rytmeister.
 Jack’s broad education on the instrument reflects in both his performances and in the lessons he gives to his own students.